accorvin/prometheus-openshift-demo/README.md

 A demo of Prometheus running on openshift monitoring an application running in the same openshift cluster

-Credit to [1](this blog post) for the source of much of this.
+Credit to [this blog post][1] for the source of much of this.
 I've adapted their source code and examples to be more suited to my use case.
 The main adjustment is moving the prometheus and prometheus alerts configurations to files for easier maintenance in git.

 # Setup